 This is actually an easy question, though if you’re looking for a specific dollar amount, you won’t like our answer, which we give to any business:

 Spend as much as you can spend … as long as it’s profitable.

 For instance, if I could make $1.10 back for every dollar I spent on SEM, I would want to spend $10 million dollars a day or more.

+But our approach is more strategic than just throwing your budget at a wall and hoping something sticks.
 The real work comes when determining the size of the opportunity that is profitable for your business.
 We need to know how much profit you make from a lead or a sale.
 Then we want to see how much we can pay for each search term, and finally, how many of the people searching for these terms will convert into leads.

 Generally, we like to run test campaigns for three months.
 This will give us the minimum amount of data to find the best keywords, create the best ads and design the best pages for users to visit (landing pages).